okfn/opendatasurvey/README.md

 ### Auth

-For user Auth we use Google and their OAuth 2.0.
+For user Auth we use Google and their OAuth 2.0, which requires that the app be registered with Google.
+See [the deployment documentation](http://census.okfn.org/doc/deploy.html) for instructions.

-you will need to create an App on Facebook developers section and set various config.
-See config section below for detail.

 ------